easytarget/MQ-Pro-IO/README.md

 - I am also using a high wear resistance card since I want this to run for years in a hard-to-reach location.

 ### Notes
-Unfortunately HDMI only starts very late in the boot process, you cannot select GRUB options, and the console is not usable until the boot is complete.
+Unfortunately HDMI only starts very late in the boot process, you cannot use it to select GRUB options, and the console is not usable until the boot is complete.
 - Once the console login is available You can use a USB keyboard with it, and install `gpm` to get a working mouse.
 - Once I had bluetooth working I was able to attach and use a bluetooth kbd+mouse.